barry-ran/QtScrcpy/README.md

 1. Set up an Android development environment on the target platform
 2. Open server project in project root with Android Studio
-3. The first time you open it, if you do not have the corresponding version of gradle, you will be prompted to find gradle, whether to upgrade gradle and create it.
+3. The first time you open it, if you do not have the corresponding version of Gradle, you will be prompted to find Gradle, whether to upgrade Gradle or create it.
 Select Cancel.
-After canceling, you will be prompted to select the location of the existing gradle.
+After canceling, you will be prompted to select the location of the existing Gradle.
 You can also cancel it (it will download automatically).
-4. Edit the code as needed, but of course you do n’t need to.
+4. Edit the code as needed, but of course, you don’t need to.
 4. After compiling the apk, rename it to scrcpy-server and replace QtScrcpy/QtScrcpyCore/src/third_party/scrcpy-server.

 ## Licence